Style-Friendly SNR Sampler for Style-Driven Generation: Related Works

 \subsection{Style-Driven Generation}

 With advancements in text-to-image models, practitioners have increasingly sought to generate images featuring personal styles~\cite{styledrop,ipadapter,rb-modulation,dco}.
 Fine-tuning methods~\cite{dreambooth,styledrop,dco} have been particularly prominent in this area.
 StyleDrop~\cite{styledrop}, a study closely related to our work, utilizes a masked generative model~\cite{muse} and involves human data selection through multi-stage training.
 Some works focus on learning multiple concepts simultaneously~\cite{custom,instruct-imagen} or merging several fine-tuned models~\cite{ziplora,dco}, while others analyze the diffusion model's U-Net~\cite{unet} layers to identify those most effective for learning styles ~\cite{b-lora}.
-However, fine-tuning requires hyperparameter searches with each new large-scale model release~\cite{sdxl,sd3,flux1-dev}, and is often applied without a deep understanding of the diffusion objectives.
+However, several existing methods have not yet been validated or applied to recently released large-scale models~\cite{sd3,flux1-dev}.
+In contrast, our method provides an adaptable fine-tuning strategy, which we validate on up-to-date diffusion models.

 As an alternative approach for style-driven generation, zero-shot approaches have been proposed~\cite{ipadapter,rb-modulation,stylealign,instantstyle}, but these methods still fall short in style alignment compared to fine-tuning and are often limited to specific domains~\cite{imagineyourself,hyperdreambooth}.
-Due to these limitations, we focus on fine-tuning approaches in our work, aiming to provide insights into the behavior of diffusion objectives to make fine-tuning more accessible and effective.
+Furthermore, some methods~\cite{rb-modulation,stylealign} require extra inference-time gradient guidance~\cite{rb-modulation} or inversion~\cite{stylealign}, increasing inference cost.
+Due to these limitations, we focus on fine-tuning in our work, aiming to provide insights into the behavior of diffusion objectives to make fine-tuning more accessible and effective.
+While fine-tuning is not the only option, our results show that it is a promising approach.